 For over a century, the American Academy in Rome has awarded the Rome Prize to support innovative and cross-disciplinary work in the arts and humanities.
-Each year, the prize is awarded to about thirty artists and scholars who represent the highest standard of excellence.
+Each year, the Rome Prize is awarded to about thirty artists and scholars who represent the highest standard of excellence.

 - Ancient studies